Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 The giant golden Murugan statue.

-It felt spiritual, touristy, sweaty, loud, and visually overwhelming all at once.
+It somehow felt spiritual, crowded, sweaty, loud, and peaceful all at once.

 Mosques.